Assam Career : Dibrugarh University Recruitment 2024

 Salary: Rs.
 25,000/- per month (Consolidated).

-Walk-in-interviews will be held on 8th February 2024 and 9th February 2024 at 11: 00 a.m. in the Bhojraj Seth Conference Hall of the Vice Chancellor’s Office, Dibrugarh University, Assam.
+A walk-in-interview will be held on 06/02/2024 (Tuesday) at 11.00 a.m. in the Bhojraj Seth Conference Hall of the Vice Chancellor’s Office, Dibrugarh University, Assam

 How to apply :

-Candidate shall also be required to pay an amount of Rupees Five Hundred (Rs.
-5001) only as Registration Fee
+Candidate shall be required to pay an amount of Rupees Five Hundred (Rs.
+500/-) only Fee.